Chart Color Schemes

 Infrastructure

-Woodlands has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Woodlands has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that could impact this region.
 Notable ones are Glendalough Green, Glendalough Station Precinct Planning, Odin Road Residential Infill, and Stirling City Centre Development.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.